jrmymrsgn/Fin-and-Feather/README.md

 # Fin & Feather Feeding System
+Members:
+Jeremy M. Rivera
+Aaronjay A. Lusterio
+James Tristan F. Lasac
+Alex Ethan P. Hernandez

 An automated, IoT-based web application and hardware ecosystem designed to precisely monitor and control feeding schedules for livestock (such as chickens and fish).